 - Have a greater chance of succeeding in new ventures or projects.

-- Will be able to find solutions to problems quicker.
+- Will find solutions to problems quicker.

 - Are more willing to take risks to achieve what matters most to them.